Sabellius: History

 It is true that it is easy to suppose Tertullian and Hippolytus to have misrepresented the opinions of their opponents, but it cannot be proved that Cleomenes was not a follower of the heretical Noetus, and that Sabellius did not issue from his school; further, it is not obvious that Tertullian would attack Callistus under a nickname.

-Sabellius' opposition to the emerging idea of the Trinity led to his excommunication as a heretic by Callixtus in AD 220.
+Sabellius' opposition to the idea of the Trinity led to his excommunication as a heretic by Callixtus in AD 220.
 Wace and Bunsen have both suggested that Calixtus' action was motivated more by a desire for unity rather than by conviction.

 Theology

 Sabellius taught that God was single and indivisible, with Father, Son, and Holy Spirit being three modes or manifestations of one divine Person.

 Modalism

 This understanding has been called Sabellianism or modalistic monarchianism.
 A Sabellian modalist would say that the One God successively revealed Himself to man throughout time as the Father in Creation; the Son in Redemption; and the Spirit in Sanctification and Regeneration.
 (Because of this focus on God's revelation of himself to man, Modalism is often confused with economic Trinitarianism).